 Where does the money go?

-Proceeds raised through the 2014 National Dress in Blue Day fundraising efforts will benefit the Colon Cancer Alliance's prevention, research and patient support programs.
+Proceeds raised through National Dress in Blue Day fundraising efforts will benefit the Colon Cancer Alliance's prevention, research and patient support programs.
 We're committed to using our financial resources to the absolute best benefit of our members.
-As a testament to this, we're proud to have received a 4-star Charity Navigator rating for three consecutive years, an honor less than 1% of charities in the country can claim.
-Learn more about the programs you're supporting.
+As a testament to this, we're proud to have received a 4-star Charity Navigator rating for four consecutive years, an honor less than 1% of charities in the country can claim.

 Why should I create an online fundraising webpage?